On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Introduction

 Hybrid QM/ML strategies offer an appealing alternative by invoking first-principles calculations only when needed.
 Among these, on-the-fly (OTF) MLFF learning stands out for its adaptivity, sample efficiency, and elimination of pre-generated training sets.\cite{Botu2014} In the OTF-MLFF paradigm, a simulation begins with a short AIMD segment that seeds an initial MLFF.
 As the trajectory proceeds, a Bayesian uncertainty estimator identifies configurations insufficiently represented in the model.
 Only in these cases is a new first-principles calculation triggered\cite{Jinnouchi2019-1}, after which the training set is expanded and the MLFF refined in real time (Figure~\ref{fig1}(a)).
 As configurational diversity increases during the run, the frequency of AIMD evaluations rapidly diminishes, and the force field becomes progressively more robust.
 The result is a parameter-free, ready-for-use, and physically grounded MLFF that approaches AIMD accuracy (within the domain of the original simulations) while operating near-classical computational cost.

 Despite these advances, predicting the glass transition temperature ($T_g$) of polymers with first-principles fidelity has remained out of reach. $T_g$ marks a fundamental thermophysical transformation, a second-order transition separating rubbery and glassy regimes, and dictates mechanical performance, thermal stability, and processability.\cite{Roos2010, han1994glass, Park2024, yu2001polymer} Accurate $T_g$ estimation requires slow cooling from the melt, precise detection of subtle volumetric discontinuities, and ample sampling of heterogeneous dynamics, conditions that challenge the computational capabilities of AIMD\cite{han1994glass, yu2001polymer, buchholz2002cooling, mohammadi2017glass}.
 Classical molecular dynamics can perform long cooling trajectories but relies on empirical force fields whose transferability across polymer families, chemistries, and architectures may be unreliable or is sometimes infeasible.
-Recent strides in simulating the glass transition phenomenon in polymers using standalone MLFFs such as Vivace\cite{Kovcs2025-a} and MACE-OFF\cite{arxivmicrosoft}, while promising, also highlight key challenges- likely rooted in the careful selection of the training data.
-These approaches either fail to reveal the glass transition with sufficient clarity or fail entirely for certain polymer chemistries (refer to supplementary figures S6 and S7 \cite{arxivmicrosoft}).
+Recent strides in simulating the glass transition phenomenon in polymers using standalone MLFFs such as Vivace\cite{arxivmicrosoft} and MACE-OFF\cite{Kovcs2025-a}, while promising, also highlight key challenges- likely rooted in the careful selection of the training data.
+These approaches either fail to reveal the glass transition with sufficient clarity or fail entirely for certain polymer chemistries (see Figures S7 and S8 in the supplementary material of the work\cite{arxivmicrosoft}).